retrooper/packetevents/README.md

 Just because PacketEvents is built with Maven doesn't mean you can't use other dependency managers to use the API.

 ### Setup
-You can either use the API with a dependency manager(like Maven or Gradle) or compile it yourself with the source code.
+You can either use the API with a dependency manager(like Maven or Gradle), depend on a pre-built build or compile it yourself with the source code.
 We recommend using a dependency manager.
 #### 1. Using a dependency manager
 [![](https://jitpack.io/v/retrooper/packetevents.svg)](https://jitpack.io/#retrooper/packetevents)\n